techgnosis/veganweightloss/readme.md

 # healthy vegan weight loss for the truly lazy
-If you want to lose weight in a low effort way while maintaining muscle mass and being vegan, this is for you.
+If you want to **lose weight** in a **low effort** way while **maintaining muscle mass** and being **vegan**, this is for you.

 ### lose weight
-This guide focuses a lot on proteon.
+This guide focuses a lot on protein.
 Protein is the most satiating of the macronutrients so it helps you feel full for longer.
 It also has a high "thermic effect of food", which means it takes more energy to digest than carbs or fats.

 ### low effort
 I take many deliberate steps to keep the workload low during prep, cooking, and cleanup.